Expedition: The Great Escape: 2014-15

-Bali: We stayed in Sanur for 1 night before heading to Gili.
-Sanur is apparently a nicer alternative to Kuta (which is where all the Ozzie’s go – apparently best avoided if you’re not really into party scenes and dirty beaches).
+We stayed in Sanur for 1 night before heading to Gili.
+Sanur is apparently a nicer alternative to Kuta (which is apparently best avoided if you’re not really into party scenes and dirty beaches).
 I can’t say anything for Bali’s beaches as we didn’t visit any – what I read about didn’t appeal to me but I’m sure there are some gems out there – possibly attached to expensive resorts?

 I would go back though…why?
 Ubud! (which I’ve covered below)

 Paradise?
-Sorry – not quite.
-Gili Air was overdeveloped and let’s just say – nobody really lived there – they ‘worked’ there.
+Not quite.
+Gili Air was overdeveloped and let’s just say, nobody really lived there, they ‘worked’ there.
 Every home was a home stay/hostel and everything pretty much catered to tourism.
 But we had a nice enough time – nothing special but worth a visit.
-If I had to go again, I would probably try out Gili Meno.

-When we arrived in Bali we stayed in Sanur for one night before making our way to Padangbai, where we got a boat to the Gili Islands.
-You can also get a boat from Serangan but we opted to go from Padangbai as the boat company provided transport from our accommodation in Sanur.
+From Sanur we travelled to Padangbai to catch a boat to the Gili Islands.
+The boat company provided transport from our accommodation in Sanur.
 From Sanur the journey was 1.5 hours to Padangbai and a fast boat to Gili Air took 2 hours.

 Places to Stay

-- If you are a light sleeper avoid anywhere that’s directly on the beach.
-These accommodations are often over crowded, busy and noisy.
+If you are a light sleeper avoid anywhere that’s directly on the beach.
+These accommodations are often overcrowded and noisy.
 Also avoid sleeping near the mosque during Ramadan.

-- Water – as this is an island, fresh water is precious and you are encouraged to recycle.
+As this is an island, fresh water is precious and you are encouraged to recycle.
 We were provided with a bucket at our accommodation to use during showers and to use as a flush for the toilet.
-Of course the toilet had a flush which we could use, but it is worth using the facilities provided to help sustain resources.
+The toilet had a flush which we could use but it is worth using the facilities provided to help sustain resources.

-- Water smell.
 You may be put off by reviews of shower water smelling bad.
 Our accommodation had complaints.
 However, this is common.
-I left the water running for 15 seconds and the smell goes as soon as it comes.
+I left the water running for 15 seconds (into the bucket I used for the toilet) and the smell goes as soon as it comes.
 It’s that eggy sulphuric smell, it’s not dirty water, it’s fine for washing in, not for drinking obviously.